-When it comes to eating right, the right choice might be as easy as tasting the rainbow.
+When it comes to eating right, the best fruits and vegetables for sexual health might be as easy as tasting the rainbow.

 "A healthy diet should include a variety of different-colored fruits and vegetables," said Sarah Schlichter, M.P.H., a registered dietitian nutritionist based in Frederick, Maryland.
 "Some versatile ones to start with include different types of berries, sweet potatoes, leafy greens, oranges, apples and peppers."